Utkarsh-Karambhe/image-feature-detection/README.md

 ![SIFT Limited Features](results/sift_limited.png)

 **Parameter Experimentation:**
-- Reducing the maximum number of features to 100 resulted in 87 keypoints in the first image and 91 in the second.
+- Reducing the maximum number of features to 100 resulted in 100 keypoints in the first image and 101 in the second.
-- Only 31 good matches were found with the limited features.
+- 0 good matches were found with the limited features.
-- I noticed that while fewer matches were found, they were generally of higher quality and located at more distinctive points in the images.
-- The ratio test threshold (0.75) was critical - increasing it to 0.8 produced more matches but introduced more false positives, while decreasing to 0.7 resulted in fewer but more reliable matches.

 ## 2. SURF Algorithm Implementation